flenniken/statictea/docs/variables.md

 # VariableData

-The VariableData object holds the variable name, operator and value which is the result of running a statement.
+The VariableData object holds the variable name, operator, and value which is the result of running a statement.
+A "" dotNameStr and operator means there is no assignment, e.g. a bare if statement with a return function.

 * dotNameStr -- the dot name tells which dictionary contains the variable, i.e.: l.d.a
-* operator -- the statement's operator, either = or &=
+* operator -- the statement's operator, either =, &=, or ""
 * value -- the variable's value

 ```nim